Gary-Burke/quizmaster/README.md

 **User Flow**
 1. User opens the app → Sees the rules and categories listed.
 2. Program asks user for his name → User inputs name into the input field
-3. Program asks user to choose a category → User inputs number to chooses category.
+3. Program asks user to choose a category → User inputs a number to choose the category.
 3. Program gets the corresponding worksheet from Google Sheets for the quiz.
 4. User sees start game message → The user name, selected category and total number of questions are displayed
 5. User sees first question → User supplies answer
-6. User gets feedback → Asnwer was correct or incorrect
+6. User gets feedback → Answer was correct or incorrect
-7. User gets feedback → If answer was incorrect, then correct answer is displayed
+7. User gets feedback → If the answer was incorrect, then the correct answer is displayed
 8. User sees next question → Game repeats until all questions have been cycled through
-9. App informs user that the game is over and how many answers he got correct.
+9. App informs the user that the game is over and how many answers they got correct.
 10. Program asks user if he wants to play again →
 → No → Program ends game and clears terminal
 → Yes → Program starts new game

 #### Flowchart

-To follow best practice, a flowchart was created for the app's logic, and mapped out using a free version of [Lucidchart](https://www.lucidchart.com/pages/ER-diagram-symbols-and-meaning).
+To follow best practice, a flowchart was created for the app's logic and mapped out using a free version of [Lucidchart](https://www.lucidchart.com/pages/ER-diagram-symbols-and-meaning).
 The flowchart below represents the main process of this Python program.
 It shows the entire cycle of the application.

 ![screenshot](documentation/readme/flowchart.png)